brencoder/study-aws-saa-c03/ch01_intro/ch01_intro.md

 * Natural language enterprise search:
     * Amazon Kendra: It's like ChatGPT.
 Can answer questions like, "When does the IT help desk open?"
 * Text/voice chatbots to help customers or staff:
-    * Amazon Lex: Ready-to-go chatbot
+    * Amazon Lex: Ready-to-go voice and text chatbot, like with Amazon A*lex*a.
     * Amazon Polly: Text-to-speech
     * AWS Conversational AI is a solution consisting of Amazon Lex, Amazon Polly and Amazon Kendra
 * Recommend things to customers: